quixio/quix-cli/README.md

 #### Quickstart and Essentials

-- **[Quickstart Guide](https://quix.io/docs/quix-cli/cli-quickstart.html):** Step-by-step instructions to get up and running quickly with the Quix CLI.
+- **[Quickstart Guide](https://quix.io/docs/quix-cli/cli-quickstart.html):** Follow these step-by-step instructions to quickly set up and start using the Quix CLI.

+- **[Commands Summary](https://quix.io/docs/quix-cli/cli-commands-summary.html):** Use this quick reference guide to find and execute the most common Quix CLI commands for developing and managing your data pipelines.
+This guide is essential for efficiently navigating the CLI during your initial setup and beyond.

 #### Local Development

-- **[Local Development](https://quix.io/docs/quix-cli/cli-local-debug.html):** Learn how to create, run, and debug streaming pipelines locally using Quix CLI.
+- **[Local Development](https://quix.io/docs/quix-cli/cli-local-debug.html):** Discover how to create, run, and debug streaming pipelines locally with the Quix CLI.

--
-- **[Local Secrets Management](https://quix.io/docs/quix-cli/cli-local-secrets.html):** Securely manage secrets during local development for safe and effective pipeline management.
+- **[Local Secrets Management](https://quix.io/docs/quix-cli/cli-local-secrets.html):** Learn to securely manage secrets during local development to ensure safe and effective pipeline management.

 #### YAML Descriptors

-- **[Pipeline YAML Descriptor](https://quix.io/docs/quix-cli/yaml-reference/pipeline-descriptor.html):** Detailed guidance on defining pipelines using the `quix.yaml` file.
+- **[Pipeline YAML Descriptor](https://quix.io/docs/quix-cli/yaml-reference/pipeline-descriptor.html):** Get detailed guidance on defining pipelines using the `quix.yaml` file.
--

 - **[Application YAML Descriptor](https://quix.io/docs/quix-cli/yaml-reference/app-descriptor.html):** Instructions for configuring applications with the `app.yaml` descriptor.

 ### Using dedicated Quix clusters